-TOP SECRET/ Stress Positions 73 97.
-(TS/ OIG received reports that interrogation team members employed potentially injurious stress positions on 7 Al-Nashiri.
+97. (TS and the original of the stress position of the stress position of the stress position of Al-Nashiri.
 Al-Nashiri was required to kneel on the floor and lean back.
 On at least one occasion, an Agency officer reportedly pushed Al-Nashiri backward while he was in this stress position.
-On another occasion, said he had to intercede after k : expressed concern that Al-Nashiri's arms might be dislocated from his shoulders. explained that, at the time, ".i the interrogators were attempting to put Al-Nashiri in a standing stress position.
+On another occasion, and said he had to intercede after the expressed concern that Al-Nashiri's arms might be dislocated from his shoulders.
+The explained that, at the time, the interrogators were attempting to put Al-Nashiri in a standing stress position.
 Al-Nashiri was reportedly lifted off the floor by his arms while his arms were bound behind his back with a belt.

-1d ains wine ins ains were bound beimid ins back wint a best.
-Stiff Brush and Shackles 1.d 3 98.
-(TSL) A psychologist/interrogator reported that he witnessed other techniques used on Al-Nashiri that the 19 interrogator knew were not specifically approved by DoJ.
-These اد included the use of a stiff brush that was intended to induce pain on ~ ] Al-Nashiri and standing on Al-Nashiri's shackles, which resulted in cuts and bruises.
-When questioned, an interrogator who was at -3 acknowledged that they used a stiff brush to bathe Al-Nashiri.
-He described the brush as the kind of brush one uses in a и. bath to remove stubborn dirt.
-A CTC manager who had heard of the incident attributed the abrasions on Al-Nashiri's ankles to an Agency officer accidentally stepping on Al-Nashiri's shackles while 7 repositioning him into a stress position.
-4.1 Waterboard Technique 99.
-(TS) The Review determined that the interrogators used the waterboard on Khalid Shaykh Muhammad in a manner inconsistent with the SERE application of the waterboard and the description of the waterboard in the DoJ OLC opinion, in that the technique was used on Khalid Shaykh Muhammad a large managan garafanan (1) number of times.
-According to the General Counsel, the Attorney ··· () 44 ڭ.
-1. ITEMALIKU 1 / D0054
+Stiff Brush and Shackles

+98. (K) interrogator reported that he witnessed other techniques used on Al-Nashiri that the interrogator knew were not specifically approved by DoJ.
+These included the use of a stiff brush that was intended to induce pain on Al-Nashiri and standing on Al-Nashiri's shackles, which resulted in cuts and bruises.
+When questioned, an interrogator who was at acknowledged that they used a stiff brush to bathe Al-Nashiri.
+He described the brush as the kind of brush one uses in a bath to remove stubborn dirt.
+A CTC manager who had heard of the incident attributed the abrasions on Al-Nashiri's ankles to an Agency officer accidentally stepping on Al-Nashiri's shackles while repositioning him into a stress position.